Podemos victory in Catalonia a blow for struggling separatists

 “The situation of Catalonia is bad for the nationalists because the vote is split and it’s not possible to move towards independence if there is no majority of the people,” he added.

-The separatist movement has become more muddled since the fervour at the height of the economic crisis in 2012 when frustration over taxes, unemployment and recession drove more than one million people onto the streets of Barcelona to clamour for independence.
+The separatist movement has become more muddled since the fervor at the height of the economic crisis in 2012 when frustration over taxes, unemployment and recession drove more than one million people onto the streets of Barcelona to clamor for independence.

 Pro-independence parties in Catalonia voted through a controversial resolution last month calling for secession from Spain and declaring judicial decisions made at a state level not applicable in the region.
 But they have also failed to agree on a joint regional government.